MrMoneyDeveloper/DataPieMelt/README.md

 To get started with this unified project, follow these steps:
 Prerequisites: Ensure you have Node.js (and npm) installed, as well as Python 3 and R installed on your system.
 Python is needed to run the Python scripts.
-(If the Python scripts use extra libraries like snoop , install them via pip .
-For example, run pip install snoop or use pip install -r backend/scripts/python/requirements.txt if such a file is provided.)
+Extra libraries such as numpy and pandas are listed in backend/requirements.txt.
+Install them with pip install -r backend/requirements.txt (and any other packages like snoop if needed).
 R is needed to run the R scripts.
 Make sure to install the R packages used by the scripts.
 In our example, we need the ggplot2 package.
 You can install it by launching R and running install.packages("ggplot2") .
 Ensure the commands python and Rscript are available in your PATH (so that Node can call them).
+You will also need a running Redis server for the backend caching example.
 Install dependencies: In the project root, run: npm install
 This will install root devDependencies (like concurrently).
 Then run: npm run install-all
-5
-1.
-2.
-3.
-4.
-5.
-15
+This installs the backend packages (including Redis support) and the frontend packages such as React, axios, and GSAP for animations.
 This will install dependencies for both the backend and frontend sub-projects (it runs npm install in each).
 Alternatively, you can manually run npm install in frontend/ and npm install in backend/ if you prefer.